Local Reconciliation Groups

 Current focus: Engaging with councils and language groups to consider and collect Aboriginal place names and their meanings within municipalities with the aim of creating an inventory.
 Pushing for Indigenous places names to be considered as replacements or additions to current place names.
 Educating the public on history and meaning of place names and Aboriginal songlines.

-Reconciliation Stonnington Incorporated meets on the second Tuesday of each month (except January) between 6 and 7:30pm at the Grattan Gardens Community Centre.
+Reconciliation Stonnington Inc. meets on the second Wednesday of each month (except January) between 6 and 7:30pm at the Prahran Community Learning Centre.
 New members are always welcome.

-Current focus: promoting a deeper understanding, respect and harmony between Indigenous Australians and the wider community, developing community awareness and appreciation of Aboriginal history, culture, and achievements, and consulting and seeking advice from Aboriginal communities, where possible.
+Current focus: Promoting a deeper understanding, respect and harmony between Indigenous Australians and the wider community, developing community awareness and appreciation of Aboriginal history, culture, and achievements, and consulting and seeking advice from Aboriginal communities, where possible.
 An Aboriginal curriculum initiated by RecSton, based on the Aboriginal history of Stonnington and aimed at primary schools is available from the City of Stonnington’s website.
 Specialised tours of Melbourne Museum’s Bunjilaka Indigenous Gallery may be booked by contacting Ro.

 Shepparton Region Reconciliation Group